azharlabs/papert-code/docs/cli/commands.md

   - **Note:** This command is automatically triggered when you press Ctrl+C once, providing a safety mechanism to prevent accidental exits.

 - **`/quit`** (or **`/exit`**)
-  - **Description:** Exit Qwen Code immediately without any confirmation dialog.
+  - **Description:** Exit Papert Code immediately without any confirmation dialog.

 - **`/vim`**
   - **Description:** Toggle vim mode on or off.
 When vim mode is enabled, the input area supports vim-style navigation and editing commands in both NORMAL and INSERT modes.